yogesh-hack/E-Commerce-Web-App-REDUX-/README.md

 - `npm install react-redux`

 #### reducers
-- type of function , which it will makw state mutate(mutable)
+- type of function , which it will make state mutate(mutable)
 - Synchronously calling always
 - Do not call fetch functions in reducers.

 [-] `useDispathprops`

 [-] `useSelector` use to get the data from redux states.

 ### When we used fetch with REDUX
  - when our data/components is shown in multiple pages, there we use Fetch with the help of REDUX.

- ## REDUCX CODE
+ ## REDUX CODE

  📁 cartslice.js